Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: dS quantum mechanics and cosmological repulsion

-Our result is in favor of the argument in Sect. \ref{ST} that in quantum theory it is possible to reproduce classical results of GR.
-Indeed, we see that standard classical dS antigravity has been obtained from a quantum operator without introducing any classical background.
-When the position operator is defined as ${\bf r}=i(\partial /\partial {\bf q} )$ and time is defined by the condition that the Hamiltonian is the evolution operator then one recovers the classical result obtained by considering a motion of particles in classical dS spacetime.

-The second conclusion is as follows.
-We have considered the particles as free, i.e. no interaction into the two-body system has been introduced.
-However, we have realized that when the two-body system in the dS theory is considered from the point of view of the Galilei invariant theory, the particles interact with each other.
-Although the reason of the effective interaction in our example is obvious, the existence of the dS antigravity poses the problem whether other interactions, e.g. gravity, can be treated as a result of transition from a higher symmetry to Poincare or Galilei one.

-The third conclusion is that if the dS antigravity is treated as an interaction then it is a true direct interaction since it is not a consequence of the exchange of virtual particles.

-Finally, the fourth conclusion is as follows.
-The result of Eq. (\ref{74B}) shows that in the free dS theory the spectrum of the free Hamiltonian is not bounded below by zero and therefore the spectrum of the free mass operator has values less than $m_1+m_2$ (see also Refs. \cite{lev3,jpa1,levgr,symm1401}).
-Therefore the fact that the spectrum of the free mass operator is not bounded below by the value $m_1+m_2$, does not necessarily mean that the theory is unphysical.
-Moreover, if we accept the above arguments that dS symmetry is more relevant than Poincare and AdS ones, the existence of the spectrum below $m_1+m_2$ is inevitable.

-Our final remark is as follows.
+Our final remarks follow.
 The consideration in this chapter involves only standard quantum-mechanical notions and in semiclassical approximation the results on the cosmological acceleration are compatible with GR.
 As argued in Sect. \ref{classical}, the standard coordinate operator has some properties which do not correspond to what is expected from physical intuition; however, at least from mathematical point of view, at cosmological distances semiclassical approximation is valid with a very high accuracy.
-At the same time, as discussed in the next chapter, when distances are much less than cosmological ones, this operator should be modified.
-We consider a modification when the wave function contains a rapidly oscillating exponent depending on $R$.
-Then the probability to have negative values of $K$ is not exponentially small as it should be in our approach to gravity.
+At the same time, as discussed in the next chapters, when distances are much less than cosmological ones, this operator should be modified.
+Then, as a consequence of the fact that in dS invariant theory the spectrum of the mass operator for a free two-body system is not bounded below by $(m_1+m_2)$ it is possible to obtain gravity as a pure kinematical consequence of dS symmetry on quantum level.

+In the literature it is often stated that quantum theory of gravity should become GR in classical approximation.
+In Subsec.\ref{localfields} we argue that this is probably not the case because on quantum level the notion of space-time background does not have a physical meaning.
+The results of this section are the arguments in favor of this statement.
+Indeed, {\it our results for the cosmological acceleration obtained from semiclassical approximation to quantum theory are compatible with GR} but, since in our approach space-time background is absent from the very beginning, it is not possible to recover theories with space-time background.